emissary-ingress/emissary/docs/topics/running/ambassador-with-aws.md

     Configures the load balancer to use a valid certificate ARN to terminate TLS at the Load Balancer.

     Traffic from the client into the load balancer is encrypted but, since TLS is being terminated at the load balancer, traffic from the load balancer to Ambassador Edge Stack will be cleartext.
-You will need to configure Ambassador differently depending on if the load balancer is running in L4 or L7 (see [TLS termination](#tls-termination) notes below).
+You will need to configure Ambassador differently depending on whether the load balancer is running in L4 or L7 (see [TLS termination](#tls-termination) notes below).

 - `service.beta.kubernetes.io/aws-load-balancer-ssl-ports`: